maryam-ca/AI-ML-Fellowship-GDGOC-Atk/README.md

 ## Fellowship Overview

-This repository documents my complete learning journey in the **AI–ML Fellowship Program**.
+This repository documents my complete learning journey in **AI–ML Fellowship Program**.
 The fellowship is designed to build strong foundations in **Python, Data Science, Machine Learning, and Applied AI projects** through a structured, task-based, and hands-on approach.

 Each week focuses on specific learning goals, practical assignments, and real-world problem solving.